See voting systems to read about other voting and tally methods.

 Any candidate can be given any ranking, as it is the relative ranking that is counted.
-For example, in an election for a position with five (5) candidates, a valid ballot may be ranked “no selection/no selection/4th/5th/3rd”.
-In this case, the last candidate will be first choice for this voter (since “3rd” is the highest ranking marked on the ballot), followed by the third candidate and then the 4th candidate.
+For example, in a vote for a position with five (5) candidates, a valid ballot may be ranked “no selection/no selection/4th/5th/3rd”.
+In this case, the last candidate will be first choice for this voter (since “3rd” is the highest-ranking marked on the ballot), followed by the third candidate and then the 4th candidate.

 How Preferential Voting Results are Calculated